Logo Fachschaft Elektrotchnik und Informationstechnik an der Technischen Universität München

 The following candidates were elected to the Faculty Council as desired: Jonas Schupp, Sophie An Frizberg, Henry Winner and Kilian David.

-Unfortunately, the voter turnout of the EI students has also fallen sharply from 11.33% to 8.14%, but this may be due to the current situation.
+Unfortunately, the voter turnout of the EI students has also fallen sharply from 11.33% to 8.14%, but this may be due to the covid situation.
 Henry Winner and Matthias Ostermeier were elected to the Senate with a voter turnout of 8.52%.

 You can find more detailed information about the election on the website of the TUM on university elections.